KareemKhamis/Migration-project-between-Azure-DevOps-Cloud/README.md

  # Migrate Test Suits and Test Plans

+Note: Creating Test Suites Manually
+After migrating Test Cases and Test Plans, consider creating Test Suites manually.
+This approach remains valid, especially when specific configurations or settings require manual adjustments.
+It ensures precision and customization tailored to your project needs.

 1. Now Let’s move to the Migrating of Test Suits and Test Plans, Here are the Test plans before migration: